ivanaszuber/pegula-crm/README.md

 This will install `karma`, `jasmine`, `angular-mocks` and other libraries necessary to run the tests.

 Start the karma server.
 This will execute all tests under the `pegula-crm/test` folder.

+## UI Testing

+For testing purposes the following login credentials are available:

+- admin@pegula.io  admin

 ## Screenshots